w4ester/familyDashboard/README.md

 # Install dependencies
 npm install

-# Start the application
+# Start the application with local data storage
-npm start
+./start-servers.sh
 ```

+This will start both the local data server and the React app.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+For more details on data persistence, see [DATA_PERSISTENCE.md](./DATA_PERSISTENCE.md).

 ## Smart Tools (AI Features)